Collective Design Studio

 Its organic, timeless form allows the object to float in space, unbound by conventional orientations of up, down, north, or south.
 Breaking away from these spatial norms, Model 1 opens a channel for reinterpretation and invites collaborative possibilities.

 Designed to be assembled and disassembled, Model 1 encourages modularity and shared authorship.
 It envisions a future where components can be co-designed and interchanged, transforming the piece into an evolving platform for creative collaboration.
-In this way, the project embodies sustainability not only through material exploration but also through an open, adaptable design process grounded in curiosity, connection, and, most importantly, collective making.
+In this way, the project embodies material exploration and an open, adaptable design process grounded in curiosity, connection, and, most importantly, collective making.